singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 This means it's extremely versatile, while remaining simple, but it also means that there's a bit more to be done on the setup side, than what we're used to from other static site generators.

 #### 1. Create Folder Structure
 We'll start out by creating a simple folder structure for our project as outlined in the picture below, with a number of files.
-We'll outline the content of the files in the following steps and more will be added along the way.
+We'll fill in the content of the files in the following steps and more files will be added along the way.

 The folder structure for this project: